Quick Links

 You have motivated your child to learn other things, so why not motivate them to learn how to prepare for tests, too?
 Use your homeschool ninja skills in test prep.

 If your child has a learning disability, motivation isn’t the issue – accommodation is the key.
 Students with learning disabilities or learning challenges can get accommodations for the SAT and accommodations for the ACT test to allow them to succeed.
-They may be able to simply take the test untimed or even get a reader or scribe.
-Achieving accommodations for the test is hard, but the benefits can be long-lasting, allowing students to gain accommodations for college work as well.
+Now with the digital form of the SAT and ACT, there is even more accommodation available.
+Your student may be able to simply take the test untimed or even get a reader or scribe.
+Achieving accommodation for the test is difficult, but the benefits can be long-lasting, allowing students to get higher scores and even gain accommodation for college work as well.
 For more information read College for Struggling Learners.

 Other kinds of test preparation can also increase scores and yield great dividends.
 Some students learn better without textbooks.
 For the reading and writing section, you can prepare such students using a real books approach.
 Reading lots of quality literature is the best preparation.
 Public schools may over-emphasize standardized tests, but homeschoolers can easily avoid over-testing.
 Instead, we can emphasize literacy and understanding.
 Instead of drill-and-kill testing, we can focus on mastery of concepts as demonstrated by the “learning outcomes” of pleasant conversations and engaged expressions.
 Your student can gain confidence in their test-taking abilities as they have limited exposure to the negative ramifications of testing.
 You have the freedom to teach a calm and relaxed response to necessary tests to decrease anxiety.